nedix/spx-container/README.md

 # [spx-container](https://github.com/nedix/spx-container)

-Web GUI displaying flame graphs for PHP applications.
+Web GUI that displays flame graphs for requests to a PHP application.

 ## Usage